bravecorvus/prometheus/README.md

 My plan is to improve on his code as well as add the alarm remote capabilities in order create the Atomic Alarm Clock.
 At the same time, I have worked in implementing a software-hardware solution in a previous class which I entirely wrote in C++.
 However, this time, I am exited to be able to use the extensive Python libraries to make this a full project.

 ###Contact
-Feel free to contact me at (mailto:leeas@stolaf.edu) if you have any suggestions, or want to contribute to this project.
+Feel free to contact me at (leeas@stolaf.edu) if you have any suggestions, or want to contribute to this project.

 ###Special Thanks